SciML/DifferentialEquations.jl/docs/src/index.md

 # DifferentialEquations.jl Documentation

 This is a package for solving numerically solving differential equations in Julia by Chris Rackauckas.
 The purpose of this package is to supply efficient Julia implementations of solvers for various differential equations.
 Equations within the realm of this package include ordinary differential equations (ODEs), stochastic ordinary differential equations (SODEs or SDEs), stochastic partial differential equations (SPDEs), partial differential equations (with both finite difference and finite element methods), and differential delay equations.
+It includes algorithms free very recent research, as well as algorithms optimized for HPC applications.
+It integrates with the Julia package sphere, for example using Juno's progress meter, and wraps other differential equation solvers so that many different methods for solving the equations can be accessed by simply switching a keyword argument.

 All of the algorithms are thoroughly tested to ensure accuracy.
 Convergence tests are included in the [test/](test/) folder if you're interested.
 The algorithms were also tested to show correctness with nontrivial behavior such as Turing morphogenesis.
 If you find any equation where there seems to be an error, please open an issue.

-This package is for efficient and parallel implementations of research-level algorithms, many of which are quite recent.
-These algorithms aim to be optimized for HPC applications, including the use of GPUs, Xeon Phis, and multi-node parallelism.
-With the easy to use plot/convergence testing algorithms, this package also provides a good sandbox for developing novel numerical schemes.
-Since this package is designed for long computations, one of the features of this package is the existence of tools for inspecting a long calculation.
-These include optional printing and, if the user is using Juno, a progress meter (with time estimates once implemented on Juno's end).

 If you have any questions, or just want to chat about solvers/using the package, please feel free to message me in the Gitter channel.
 For bug reports, feature requests, etc., please submit an issue.

-## Note on Compatibility

-The v0.0.3 release is the last release targetting Julia v0.4.
-Future development will be targeting Julia v0.5 and does not guerentee backwards compatibility with v0.4.
-That said, most of the code should work.
-The only breaking change may be within the dependency ChunkedArrays which will require a very different method of parallelism in future versions, and thus one should make sure to use the tag for v0.4 in ChunkedArrays.

 ## Using the Package